-Learn about grape growing and wine making techniques and styles around the world in a fun and relaxed environment on this 3 day course.
+Learn about grape growing and wine making techniques and styles around the world in a fun and relaxed environment on this 3 day Ofqual Regulated course.

-Fee includes LUNCH (see opposite), study materials, wine tastings, tuition, examination and provision of tasting glasses during the course
+Fee includes lunch, study materials, wine tastings, tuition, examination and provision of tasting glasses during the course

 NEXT COURSES: –

 Not seeing the dates you fancy?
-Let us know, there maybe something in the pipeline or a private course running that you may be able to join!
+Let us know as maybe something is in the pipeline or a private course running that you may be able to join!

 BOOKING TERMS AND CONDITIONS All bookings are on the basis that you have read and agreed to the Booking Terms and Conditions.
 Click here.